sahil-k-george/bspwm-dotfiles/README.md

-# BSPWM Desktop Environment Dotfiles
+# My BSPWM Dotfiles

-Welcome!
-This repository contains a curated and customized set of configuration files (dotfiles) for setting up a modern, mouse-less, and visually rich tiling window manager environment using **BSPWM** (Binary Space Partitioning Window Manager) as the core.
+These are my personal configuration files (dotfiles) for my BSPWM setup.
+This is a clean, keyboard-driven tiling window environment styled dynamically (via Pywal) using BSPWM, Polybar, Dunst, Rofi, and Kitty.

-All configurations are located inside the `.config` directory, structured to be modular and easy to install.
+Everything is stored inside the `.config` folder to keep things easy to manage, back up, and copy to new installations.

 ---
+## Screenshots
+> Will be uploaded soon . . .

+---

-## 🛠️ Components & Config Directories
+## 🛠️ What configs are Included

-The repository tracks only the configurations necessary for the BSPWM window manager stack:
+Here's the breakdown of my config directories and what each does in my setup:

 | Component | Directory / File | Description |
 | :--- | :--- | :--- |